Matcha bowls (Chawan in Japanese)

 Hand-Shaped : Unlike other bowls, Raku bowls are made without a potter's wheel, giving them unique, organic shapes.

-Rapid cooking and sudden cooling : This creates irregular textures and sometimes cracks, reinforcing their unique character.
+Rapid cooking and sudden cooling : This creates irregular textures and sometimes cracks, enhancing their unique character.

-Warm feeling in hand : The porous texture of Raku makes them particularly pleasant to hold in winter.
+Warm feel in hand : The porous texture of Raku makes them particularly pleasant to hold in winter.

 The two main categories of Raku bowls